 Anyway, before getting as far as asking in the reception, I was called on by a Swede and led up into something that resembled a mix between a hall and corridor.
 And so it was.
 There were some bed sheets and mattresses on the floor.
 Just take one of them and put your bag on top, the Swede said.

 He told me it was unnecessary to “bother” the hotel with registration, payments and that sort of things.
 Overlook them, and they will overlook you.
-I did not say no thanks to that.
+Well, I did not say no thanks to that.
 I went down one floor and had an excellent dinner.

-I then wanted to go out to find me a map of the city, and to just have a little look around.
+Then I wanted to go out to find me a map of the city, and to just have a little look around.
 I ended up at the Peace Hotel, where they reportedly are still playing the same, old jazz tunes as before the revolution.

 I arrived apparently too early in the evening so I went back to the Sailor’s Club right next to my hotel, read some newspapers before returning to the hotel.